egorsmkv/speech-recognition-uk/README.md

 # Speech Recognition for Ukrainian 🇺🇦

-The aim of this repository is to collect information and datasets for speech recognition in Ukrainian.
+The goal of this repository is to collect information and datasets for automatic speech recognition (speech-to-text) in Ukrainian.

+Also, this repository contains information about speech synthesizing (text-to-speech) for Ukrainian.

-Get in touch with us in our Telegram group: https://t.me/speech_recognition_uk
+**Get in touch with us in our Telegram group**: https://t.me/speech_recognition_uk

 ## Support Us on Patreon